firebase/extensions/github-hosting-deploy/POSTINSTALL.md

 ## Try it out

-Give this mod a try by making a commit to the specified `BRANCH`, push it to GitHub, then watch the Firebase Hosting dashboard and your browser update!
+Give this mod a try by making a commit to the `${param:BRANCH}` branch, push it to GitHub, then watch the Firebase Hosting dashboard and your browser update!